-Are you interested in becoming a full-time or volunteer firefighter or looking to formalize your structural fire training toward a degree?
-The College of Western Idaho’s Basic Technical Certificate in Fire Service Technology program’s curriculum is based on National Fire Protection Association (NFPA) standards and the International Fire Service Accreditation Congress (IFSAC) requirements.
-The local fire department trainers and command staff who assisted in the development of the curriculum will also provide the instruction.
-The academy focuses on teaching students to analyze and solve problems in firefighting based on real-world situations and scenarios.
+Are you interested in learning what it takes to become a firefighter or need fire service technology knowledge to work in a structure fire-related field?
+The College of Western Idaho’s Fire Service Technology program’s curriculum is based on National Fire Protection Association (NFPA) standards, the Fire and Emergency Services Higher Education (FESHE) model, and the International Fire Service Accreditation Congress (IFSAC) requirements.
+The local fire department trainers and command staff who assisted in the development of the curriculum will also provide some of the instruction.
+CWI focuses on teaching students to analyze and solve problems in firefighting based on real-world situations and scenarios.

 Degrees and Certificates

 - Fire Service Technology - Associate of Arts (AA)

 - Fire Service Technology - Intermediate Technical Certificate (ITC)